mitark/errorscanner/README.md

 ________________________________________________________________________________________________________

+In short:

+Programmed a web application with JavaScript for a company.
+The errorscanner gathers errors from the company's app to a website which was hosted on a Raspberry Pi 5 -computer with an Apache server.

 Objective:

 To communicate about the errors on the app's server logs effectively and in a clear way.
 To create a tool to easily inspect where the error came from and to help solve issues more quickly.

 The app in a nutshell:

-Every server has a Java code which determines the return value, when the JavaScript code useErrorScanner.js requests the log from that server.
+First, the errorscanner gets log records from all the servers.
+In order to do that, it sends a request to a REST-server.
+The REST-server contains a Java class that returns the latest log lines on that specific server.
+This is done to all the servers that need to be scanned for errors.
 After that the log and other data is processed and the program extracts essential information to print on to the website.
 The website is hosted on an Apache server.

 In addition to the website the app sends a message every day to the office Slack channel (useSlackChannel.js).
 In that message it sums up the current status of the server and informs of the current available disk space.
 A message is sent also in case one of the servers is out of reach.